twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 To solve this problem, we are going to lean on git's ability to handle non-squashed merges well.

 ## Historical and squashed branches
-As foundation for our solution, we have 2 branches per new feature:
+As foundation for our solution, we will use 2 branches per new feature:

-- A historical branch which operates like its own `master` branch for the feature
+- A historical branch operates as its own `master` branch for the feature
     - Typically named `{{feature}}` (e.g. `add-homepage`)
-- A squashed branch which has all work from our historical branch in 1 commit
+- A squashed branch has all work from our historical branch in 1 commit
     - Typically named `{{feature}}.squashed` (e.g. `add-homepage.squashed`)

 Here is an example workflow: